 The release includes action scripts for predefined resource types.
 If these scripts fit the resource type that you want to make highly available, you can reuse them by copying them and modifying them as needed.
-If none fits, you can create additional action scripts by using the instructions in this guide.
+If none fits, you can create additional action scripts by using the instructions provided in the IRIS FailSafe Version 2 Programmer's Guide.